Sonoma County Wildfires

 Update: Tax Relief Information was posted on Jan.
 18, 2018.
 Learn more at http://calfiretaxinfo.org/

 AJD Builders wishes you strength and courage during these challenging times.
 The recent fires destroyed over 6,000 structures and took almost 30 lives.
-Having gone through the permitting process for debris removal several times already, we hope the below resources provide you some clarity and guidance through the clean-up and rebuild phase.
+Having gone through the permitting process for debris removal and new home ground-up builds several times already, we hope the below resources provide you some clarity and guidance through the clean-up and rebuild phase.

 Right now, the main decision on everyone's mind has to do with debris removal.
 You have two options:

 Of course, there are pros & cons to the FEMA program:

 If private insurance funding is not available to cover private clean up, FEMA will perform work only to insurance company coverage limits and the state will absorb the additional needed funds.

 FEMA will bill insurance companies directly, owner does not need to be involved with project finances.

 Ambiguity: No established timelines when FEMA will be performing work.
 When, where, how long is still very subjective.